webpack-contrib/css-loader/.github/CONTRIBUTING.md

 ## Testing Your Pull Request

-You may need to test your changes in a real-world project or dependent module.
-Thankfully, Github provides a means to do this.
+You may need to test your changes in a real-world project or a dependent module.
+Thankfully, GitHub provides a means to do this.
 To add a dependency to the `package.json` of such a project, use the following syntax:

 ```json
 {